bridgechung/bridgechung.github.io/_posts/2026-04-14-dispelling-myths-play-NT-if-no-fit.markdown

 Let's take a look at another deal.

 We have Kx Q9x Q9xxx AJT.
 We open 1D, partner responds 1S.
-1S promises 4, so we can't raise.
-It's also forcing, so we have to do something.
-1N shows 12-14 balanced, which is what we have, so we bid that.

-Partner rebids 2H.
+We rebid 1N, and partner rebids 2H.

 So partner bid spades first, then hearts.
 That shows longer or equal spades as hearts (imagine a hand like 5 spades and 4 hearts, the most typical shape.)
 Uh oh.
 We're at the 2 level and we don't appear to have a fit.
 We could pass 2H and hope that partner has 5.
 Actually, partner might even have 6 spades.
 Maybe we can try 2S?